SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Animal-Growth-Accelerator.md

----
-title: "Animal-Growth-Accelerator"
-description: ""
-lead: ""
-date: 2021-12-27T00:00:00+08:00
-lastmod: 2021-12-27T00:00:00+08:00
-draft: false
-images: []
-menu:
-  docs:
-    parent: "tbd"
-weight: 999
-toc: false
----

-The Animal Growth Accelerator is an [Electric Machine](/docs/slimefun/electric-machines) which can be used to speed up the growth of baby animals.
+The Animal Growth Accelerator is an [Electric Machine](https://github.com/Slimefun/Slimefun4/wiki/Electric-Machines) which can be used to speed up the growth of baby animals.

-It runs on [Organic Food](/docs/slimefun/miscellaneous-items) which is made in the [Food Fabricator](/docs/slimefun/food-fabricator).
+It runs on [Organic Food](https://github.com/Slimefun/Slimefun4/wiki/Miscellaneous-Items) which is made in the [Food Fabricator](https://github.com/Slimefun/Slimefun4/wiki/Food-Fabricator).

 ## Animal Growth Accelerator Tiers